BirthdayResearch/quantum/README.md

 ### Change Flush Receive Address

-Both the Admin and Operational addresses can change `flushReceiveAddress`.
+Admin address can change `flushReceiveAddress`.
 `changeFlushReceiveAddress` function will reset the `flushReceiveAddress` to new address.

 ### Change relayer address

-Both the Admin and Operational addresses can change `relayerAddress`.
+Admin address can change `relayerAddress`.

 The relayer address will primarily be used for verifying the signature that is signed by the server.
 The server will need to sign with the corresponding private key of the relayer address.

 ### Transaction fee change

-Only addresses with Admin and Operational roles can change `transactionFee`.
+Only address with Admin role can change `transactionFee`.

-Initial fee will be set to 0.1%.
-This means that if the user bridges `X` tokens, 99.9% of X will be bridged.
-The other 0.1% will be taken as fees and sent to `communityWallet`.
+Initial fee will be set to 0%.
+This means that if the user bridges `X` tokens, 100% of X will be bridged to defiChain.
+If in future, fee > 0, respected amount will be sent to `communityWallet`.

 ### Change Tx Fee Address

-Only addresses with admin and Operational roles can change `communityWallet`.
+Only address with admin role can change `communityWallet`.
 This is where the tx fees upon bridging will go.

 ### Change Token Cap

-Only addresses with admin and Operational roles can change `tokenCap`.
+Only addresses with admin role can change `tokenCap`.

 ### Modify admin and operational address